-"Managing certificates for Standalone Sentry" in the MobileIron Sentry Guide.
+"Managing certificates for Standalone Sentry" in the Sentry Guide for MobileIron Core.

 Sentry Certificate display

 Make sure this is the certificate you intended for devices to use to know that the Sentry used for AppTunnel is a trusted server.
 Check the certificate fields, including whether the certificate has expired.
 You sometimes have to scroll down the screen to see all the fields.